 My parents tried to help but it ended up making me want to eat more due to my insecurities.
 I felt as though I was being bullied by my parents and because of this, I would go to great lengths for food.
 I would hide it under my bed so they wouldn’t find out, I would eat at late hours so they wouldn’t see me and often times I would lie about how much I had eaten because it was so embarrassing.
 I don’t want this to sound like I am blaming my parents for what they did to try and help me.
 I have great parents and they have always been supportive of me but when you’re a kid, these things are hard to realize.
 Throughout my school years, it was always like this.
 I was always hungrier than other kids, I ate unhealthy food and I hated what I saw in the mirror.
 I even remember that one of my friends’ moms called me “the fat Mady” when she thought I was out of earshot.

 Fast forward to a few years later; I started working out vigorously, I ate as healthy as I possibly could and drank buckets and buckets of water then I finally started to lose some of the weight.
 I lost 40 pounds and then I met Jack.
 We met on Tinder and had really hit it off.
 We had tons of fun talking to each other and we were always snapchatting eachother too.
 A week later we planned to go on our first date.
 Here’s something that might not come as a surprise; cute guys don’t like fat girls and oh boy, was Jack cute.
 Even though he had seen pictures of me, he had never seen me in any kind of bad lighting or unflattering angle.
 I was so scared to meet him in person.
 I remember almost texting him that day and said “Oh, by the way, I’m fat” It sounds absurd but there was always a real fear in my mind of “Well what if I’m not skinny enough for them?”
 I ultimately decided not to send that text because, if after all this time of talking he couldn’t see past a few pounds, then he doesn’t deserve me.
-I was right of course and now we’re married so I guess you could say that worked out.
+I was right of course and now we’re married so I guess you could say that things worked out for the best.

 From that point, losing the weight got harder because it was less about me becoming healthy and more about shedding the pounds.
 Jack and I moved in together as broke college kids and being a broke college kid meant eating a lot of frozen pizza and chicken nuggets.
 These things taste good but are horrible for you so during this time I would feel intense remorse after every meal I ate.
 Sometimes, eating something like fries would send me into a panic attack for several hours.
 I could have eaten healthier in the first place and for the most part, I did as much as I could but sometimes your hunger takes over and orders one of everything on the menu and once you’ve eaten it all, there’s nothing left other than regret and empty packets of ketchup.
 I have since then started to eat healthier again, buying groceries, meal prepping, going to the gym and other things like that sometimes still, my hunger will still control my food and I end up eating something that’s not so healthy and every time I do, there’s my anxiety right along with it.

 This food anxiety has followed me through most of my life and still controls my everyday eating.
 I ask myself questions every day about it.
 “Will this make me feel bad about myself?”
 Or “is this something that I should be eating?”.
 I also have a driving inner monologue that looks at every item of food I consume and says “I can’t eat that.” but here’s the news flash: I CAN EAT WHATEVER I WANT.
-With me having this mindset about food I have made myself crazy.
+With me having this mindset about all food, I have made myself crazy.
 Food, weight, and body image control a much larger portion of my life than I would like them too and in all honesty, I feel like they always will.

 I have gotten many different reactions to the weight that I’ve lost.
 The most common phrase I hear is “Wow!
 You look amazing!”
 Another popular one is “How did you do it?”
 And to those people, I say that drinking water and cutting my portions has helped me the most.
 This is very true because without the water and the portion control I would be in about the same spot I was in when I set out on this journey.
 The third most common reaction that I get is people rolling their eyes when I talk about my weight loss.
 To those people I say Suck on it because my weight loss has been a steep uphill battle and overall, I am very proud of the progress I’ve made and if someone is proud of themselves you should let them be!
 We all have our own demons so who are you to determine what’s worth being happy about.